 Who am I?

 I’m a second-generation Muslim Canadian of Egyptian heritage, Ottawa born and raised.
-I’m a writer, a mother, a wife, a visible minority, IT analyst by day, and a writer by night.
+I’m a writer, a mother, a wife, a visible minority, IT analyst by day, and poet and essayist by night.

 Below is my first poem, written in 3rd grade.